herqles-io/hq-vagrant/README.md

 The Herqles admin username and password is admin, the manager api's can be accessed at http://192.168.33.11/manager, and the framework api's can be accessed at http://192.168.33.11/frameworks

+## TODO

+Use a vagrant.yaml for ease of configuration Multi-Datacenter testing
+RabbitMQ Clustering
+Multiple Manager and Framework VMs
+Multiple Worker VMs